Afghanistan: Taliban announce spring offensive

 The man, an Afghan pilot, killed eight US troops and a contractor.
 He was later found dead.

-The Taliban claimed the attack, but the coalition said there was no evidence for this and the gunman appeared to have acted alone.
+The Taliban said it was behind the attack, but the coalition said there was no evidence for this and the gunman appeared to have acted alone.

 Saturday's statement by the Taliban said the group would attack "foreign invading forces, members of their spy networks and other spies, high-ranking officials of the Kabul puppet administration".